-43. One of the key elements of the gtr is the definition of "Electronic Stability Control System."
+- 43 44.
+One of the key elements of the gtr is the definition of "Electronic Stability Control System."
 The definitional requirements specify the necessary elements of a stability control system that is capable of both effective oversteer and understeer intervention.
 These requirements are necessary due to the extreme difficulty in establishing tests adequate, by themselves, to ensure the desired level of ESC functionality in a variety of circumstances.
-The test that is being adopted is necessary to ensure that the ESC system is robust and meets a level of performance at least comparable to that of current production ESC systems.

-- 44. Consistent with the definition of ESC contained in a voluntary consensus standard, the Society of Automotive Engineers (SAE) Surface Vehicle Information Report J2564 (rev. June 2004), vehicles covered under the standard are required to be equipped with an ESC system that: - (1) Augments vehicle directional stability by applying and adjusting the vehicle brake torques individually to induce a correcting yaw moment to a vehicle; - (2) Is computer-controlled, with the computer using a closed-loop algorithm to limit vehicle oversteer and to limit vehicle understeer; - (3) Has a means to determine vehicle yaw rate and to estimate its sideslip or the time derivative of sideslip; 12
+The test that is being adopted is necessary to ensure that the ESC system is robust and meets a level of performance at least comparable to that of current production ESC systems. - 44 45.
+Consistent with the definition of ESC contained in a voluntary consensus standard, the Society of Automotive Engineers (SAE) Surface Vehicle Information Report J2564 (rev. June 2004), vehicles covered under the standard are required to be equipped with an ESC system that: - (1) Augments vehicle directional stability by applying and adjusting the vehicle brake torques individually to induce a correcting yaw moment to a vehicle: - (2) Is computer controlled, with the computer using a closed loop algorithm to limit vehicle oversteer and to limit vehicle understeer: